 Matching Grant Program.
 While replication of the Elmira program in California is not likely to yield precisely the same cost-effectiveness outcomes calculated in the RAND report, we believe it is reasonable to assume that the benefits would outweigh the costs to the state and county governments.
-This raises the question of whether consideration should be given to funding the establishment of home visiting projects that are sufficiently similar to the Elmira model that taxpayers can have some assurance of their cost-effectiveness, while at the same time evaluating the cost-effectiveness of other home visiting models.
+This raises the question of whether consideration should be given to funding the establishment of home visiting projects that are sufficiently similar to the Elmira model that taxpayers can have some assurance of their cost-effectiveness of other home visiting models.
 We believe that it would be reasonable to do so.